-Jade cup; carved from jade (nephrite) and polished; inscribed with the name Ulugh-Beg Kuragan.
-Ottoman silver repair.
+Jade cup; carved from nephrite and polished; inscribed with the name Ulugh-Beg Kuragan, with later (Ottoman) silver repair.

 - 1420-1449 (circa)

 Inscription Positionright side, below rim

 This is a well-known piece in the scholarly literature on jade cups but its provenance is disputed.
 It may have been made in a provincial Central Asian jade-carving workshop, perhaps Samarkand (as was initially suggested in the first publication of this object by Ralph Pinder-Wilson and William Watson) in imitation or inspired by Chinese exemplars.
 The splayed leonine head of the handle is actually that of a hornless dragon called a 'chi' in Chinese.

 2015-2019 A History of the World -- PROMISED LOAN [rotation for annual loan up to 2 nonconsecutive years, dates TBC]

 2014 Sep-2015 Jan, BM WCEC, 'Ming: Courts and Contacts 1400-1450' PROMISED

 1989 13 Aug-5 Nov, Los Angeles, Los Angeles County Museum of Art (LACMA), 'Timur and the Princely Vision: Persian Art and Culture in the Fifteenth Century'

 1989 16 Apr-6 Jul, Washington, D.C., Arthur M. Sackler Gallery, Smithsonian Institution, 'Timur and the Princely Vision: Persian Art and Culture in the Fifteenth Century'

 Technical examination.See also PR01884, PR01885, PR01886 and PR01887.Same object as PR06212.